adityapathak343/bitsleave/README.md

 ## Credits

-We would like to thank God for creating marijuana and your mom.
+We would like to thank God for creating women (I am 7'2 btw)

 The service is built on the back of the already existing and open-sourced leavebits.github.io service.
 We thank them for their charity.